 The business ran successfully for many years from our premises at 1 Glenfrome Road.
 Over time the business expanded to include numbers 3 and 5.
 The showroom and offices are still based at the address, and we have an additional unit in Parkway Trading Estate, about 500m away, where we store the doors, vehicles, tools and have a small workshop.

 Due to failing health the business was winding down until, in 2010, the Stagg family took a controlling interest to revive it.
 The Stagg family became involved after Tim Stagg married Rebecca Morrison, Ran’s daughter and Up&Over Doors became a Limited company.
 With the continued involvement of Ran and Etta’s children, Rebecca, Richard and later Alex, and an ever increasing group of key colleagues, we have seen strong organic growth year on year.

 By the 1980s, more and more homes had garages attached and they were predominantly used for storing cars in to protect them from the elements.
-However, in a sign of the time, the doors on these garages were mostly made from steel.
+However, in a sign of the times, the doors on these garages were mostly made from steel.
 This was also the decade where steel doors began to resemble the better-looking wood garage doors of the past: raised panelling and even faux-wood grain enticed buyers as much as the durability and low maintenance of steel garage doors did.
-The sectional door was gaining ground and a primitive domestic roller door was starting to increase in popularity.
+The sectional door was gaining ground and a primitive domestic roller door was increasing in popularity.

 But by the late 1980s, these problems were fixed with the widespread sale of fixed code systems and another advancement became standard on garage doors: safety measures.

 In the 1990s, the UK and European governments passed a series of laws which dictated that any garage door opener had to meet certain safety requirements.
 Foremost amongst these was that every electric garage door had a system that would cause the garage door to stop moving and actually reverse if something broke the plane of the door’s path or if the door encountered resistance of any kind.